-Line 5 - Enter the amount from Part II, line 2 of Schedule Y Incentives.
+Line 5 - Enter the sum of lines 2 and 3 or line 8 of Part II of Schedule Y Incentives, whichever is larger.

 PART II - CREDIT FOR JOB CREATION

 Every exempt business beginning operations after July 19, 2010, will be entitled to claim a credit only against the green energy income tax, for each job created during its first year of operations.
 The amount of the credit will depend on the industrial development zone where the exempt business operations are located, as follows: